-LI can be "Result is maximum of the part of array scanned so far".
+LI can be " Result is maximum of the part of array scanned so far ".

-- Established before the very first iteration. - Maintained TRUE after each iteration. - Variants: Integer expressions for termination - Denotes the number of iterations remaining - Decreased at the end of each subsequent iteration - Maintained positive in all iterations - As soon as value of LV reaches zero, meaning that no more iterations remaining, the loop must exit. - · Remember:
+- Established before the very first iteration. - Maintained TRUE after each iteration. - Variants: Integer expressions for termination - Denotes the number of iterations remaining - Decreased at the end of each subsequent iteration - Maintained non-negative at the end of each iteration. - As soon as value of LV reaches zero, meaning that no more iterations remaining, the loop must exit. - Remember: